ferhan/AmazonOrders/README.md

  To be able to work around SQL, Microsoft Entity Framework and AWS quirks around minimum datetime values, this program assumes a minimum date of 2000-01-01.
 If your business needs order history before that date, than you may want to change that value.

+ The program pauses after every 100 orders are retrieved, and before the next request to AWS, to avoid throttling.